coldnew/sabayon-coldnew/README.md

 # sabayon-coldnew
 coldnew's Sabayon Linux repository

-# Use following command to add this repo to your sabayon
+# Add this repo to your sabayon

+To use this binary host, you can use follwoing command to add it to you Sabayon Linux system:

 ```sh
 equo repo add coldnew \